 The primary objective for revising the Conchas Lake 1976 Master Plan is to capture current land use and management that has evolved to meet day-to-day operational needs.
 Under the Proposed Action, the required revisions to the Conchas Lake Master Plan would be compatible with current recreation management plans and recognize regional and national outdoor recreation trends.
 The reclassification changes required for the Proposed Action were developed to enhance regional goals associated with good stewardship of land and water resources that would allow for continued recreational use and development of project lands.
-The 682.6 acres of HDR and 358.6 acres of MRML-LDR will continue to provide recreation opportunities.
-The 203.5 acres of ESA land will also allow minimally invasive recreation activities such as wildlife viewing and hiking.
+The 702 acres of HDR and 340 acres of MRML-LDR will continue to provide recreation activities such as wildlife viewing and hiking.
 Since recreational opportunities remain abundant, and the revised Master Plan recognizes and reinforces projected recreational trends, there would be negligible, long-term beneficial impacts on recreation resulting from the revision of the Master Plan from the Proposed Action.